siibragimov/vue-sticky-to-parent/README.md

 ```shell
 npm run build
 ```
-and follow instruction in console to open the test page.
+and follow the instruction in console to open the test page.

 To generate types you can use:
 ```shell